 A minimum of 5% as a rule.

 Yes, family members and sometimes friends can gift (not loan).
-This is a popular way of first-time buyers to get on the property ladder and even home movers moving to a bigger home.
+This is a popular way of First Time Buyers to get on the property ladder.
 In a recent Government Survey, 27% of such buyers relied on family and friends to help with a deposit.

 Yes, with the Help to Buy Equity Scheme the Government loan is interest-free for 5 years, after this, you’ll pay fees.
 Hopefully, the property will have increased in value and you can potentially remortgage the property at any time to raise funds to increase your share.
 Remember, the Government will also receive their share of any profit made.